On the convergence of stochastic primal-dual hybrid gradient: Related works

-Another line of research utilizes coordinate descent type of schemes for solving~\eqref{eq: prob_temp}.
+When $f_i(\cdot) =\delta_{\{{b}_i\}}(\cdot)$, SGD-type methods are proposed in~\cite{patrascu2017nonasymptotic, xu2018primal, fercoq2019almost}.
+However, these methods only obtain $\mathcal{O}(1/k)$ rate with strong convexity of $g$, since they focus on the general problem where the objective can be given in expectation form.
+Even though this rate is optimal for the given template, it is suboptimal for~\eqref{eq: prob_temp}.\\[2mm] \textit{Primal-dual camp.} This line of research uses coordinate descent type schemes for solving~\eqref{eq: prob_temp}.
 Coordinate descent with random sampling for unconstrained optimization is proposed in~\cite{nesterov2012efficiency} and later generalized and improved in~\cite{richtarik2014iteration, fercoq2015accelerated}.
-These methods apply coordinate descent in the primal and obtain linear convergence rates with smooth and strongly convex $f_i$ or smooth $f_i$ and strongly convex $g$.
+These methods apply coordinate descent in the primal and obtain linear convergence rates with smooth and strongly convex $f_i$; or smooth $f_i$ and strongly convex $g$.

 Another approach is to apply coordinate ascent in the dual to exploit separability of the dual in~\eqref{eq: prob_temp}.
-Stochastic dual coordinate ascent (SDCA) is proposed in~\cite{shalev2013stochastic, shalev2014accelerated}.
-These methods require smoothness of $f_i$ and strong convexity of $g$ for guaranteeing linear convergence and the strong convexity constants are used in the algorithms for setting the parameters.
+Stochastic dual coordinate ascent (SDCA) and its accelerated variant are proposed in~\cite{shalev2013stochastic, shalev2014accelerated}.
+These methods require smoothness of $f_i$ and strong convexity of $g$ for linear convergence and the strong convexity constants are used in the algorithms for setting the parameters.

-The algorithm we analyzed in this paper is SPDHG, which is proposed in~\cite{chambolle2018stochastic}.
+The algorithm we analyzed in this paper is SPDHG, proposed in~\cite{chambolle2018stochastic}.
 The authors proved linear convergence of the modified method SPDHG-$\mu$~\cite[Theorem 6.1]{chambolle2018stochastic} by assuming strong convexity of $f_i^\ast, g$ and special step sizes depending on strong convexity constants.
-The convergence and ergodic $\mathcal{O}(1/k)$ results in~\cite{chambolle2018stochastic} are given in terms of Bregman distances which is not interpretable in general.
-In contrast, our analysis for SPDHG, shows linear convergence with standard step sizes in~\eqref{eq: ss_rules} and with weaker metric subregularity assumption, detailed in Section~\ref{sec: prelim}.
-Moreover, in the general convex case, we prove almost sure convergence of the iterates to a solution, which is stronger than Bregman distance based almost sure convergence in~\cite{chambolle2018stochastic}, as discussed in Section~\ref{sec: as}.
-Lastly, we prove $\mathcal{O}(1/k)$ rates for the ergodic sequence.
-The comparison of the results is also summarized in Table~\ref{tab:2}.
+Iterate convergence and ergodic $\mathcal{O}(1/k)$ rate results in~\cite[Theorem 4.3]{chambolle2018stochastic} are given in terms of Bregman distances which is not a valid optimality measure in general.
+Our analysis for SPDHG shows linear convergence with standard step sizes in~\eqref{eq: ss_rules} and with weaker metric subregularity assumption (see Section~\ref{sec: ms}).
+Moreover, in the general convex case, we prove almost sure convergence of the iterates to a solution, which is stronger than Bregman distance based almost sure convergence in~\cite{chambolle2018stochastic}.
+Finally, we prove $\mathcal{O}(1/k)$ rate for the ergodic sequence, with possibly unbounded domains, for optimality measures stronger than Bregman distances, such as expected primal-dual gap.
+The comparison of the results is also summarized in~\Cref{tab:2}.